Kelvin Choi, Ph.D., M.P.H

 Social and Behavioral Group

 Behavioral health is an important factor in population health and health disparities.
-A particular area of concern is tobacco use.
-Tobacco use remains a public health problem in the US.
+Tobacco use is a particular area of behavioral health that have significant public health concern.
 The 2014 Surgeon General’s report stated that tobacco use claims over 480,000 lives every year in the US.
-There are also significant disparities in tobacco use by demographics and socioeconomic characteristics, e.g., the prevalence of smoking in adults varies greatly by education, and the majority of smoking related diseases and deaths are among those with low education.
-Therefore, it is important to address tobacco use disparities as a means to reduce health disparities in the US.
-Dr. Choi’s research uses a marketing research perspective to better understand tobacco use and develop interventions to reduce and eliminate such disparities.
-Marketing research integrates social and behavioral epidemiology, economics, health communication/advertising, and consumer research, and allows the expansion of social and behavioral research from the individuals to the dynamics between all involved players (e.g., smokers, health care providers, policymakers, and tobacco companies).
-It also has very clear action strategies to promote social and behavioral changes.
+There are also significant disparities in tobacco use by social determinants of health, e.g., the prevalence of smoking in adults varies greatly by education, and the majority of burden of smoking related diseases and deaths are among those with lower education and/or racial/ethnic minorities.
+Additionally, the tobacco marketplace in the US is rapidly changing with the introduction of electronic nicotine delivery devices (e.g.., e-cigarettes), heated tobacco products, and novel smokeless tobacco products, with potentially harmful consequences.
+Therefore, it is important to understand tobacco use disparities in this new marketplace and address associated health disparities.
+To this end, Dr. Choi’s research uses a marketing research perspective to better understand tobacco use and develop interventions to reduce and eliminate tobacco use disparities.
+This research perspective integrates social and behavioral epidemiology, economics, health communication/advertising, psychology and consumer research, and allows for investigation of multi-level dynamics (including individuals, peer networks, health care providers, policymakers, and tobacco companies).
+It also offer clear action strategies to promote social and behavioral changes.
 Currently, Dr. Choi’s research focuses on the following areas:

 Inter-relationships between social determinants and tobacco use

-Tobacco marketing and other risk factors of tobacco use disparities
+Mediating and moderating factors associated with tobacco use disparities

-Using marketing approaches to reduce tobacco use disparities
+Using marketing research perspective to reduce tobacco use disparities

 Dr. Choi and his group investigate how to leverage marketing approaches to reduce tobacco-use disparities, particularly among young adults.
-For example, he is currently examining how tobacco tax increase may influence purchasing and smoking cessation behaviors and their variabilities by social determinants.
-Additionally, his group is studying the physiological and neurological responses to tobacco marketing materials among smokers, to inform how best to regulate these materials, and at the same time how best to design anti-tobacco messages.
-Dr. Choi is currently working with collaborators to develop a computational simulation model to forecast the potential impact of tobacco marketing regulations on tobacco use disparities.
+For example, he led a team of collaborators to examine how tobacco tax increase may influence tobacco purchasing behaviors and their variabilities by social determinants through experimental studies and computational modeling.
+Additionally, his group is studying the psychophysiological responses to tobacco marketing materials among smokers, to inform how best to regulate these materials, and at the same time how best to design anti-tobacco messages.

 Related Scientific Focus Areas